drummonds/bytestoneblog/content/AFP/Historical Accounting/Pacioli/_index.md

 The ICAEW has a nice digitised copy of [Pacioli's book.](https://icaew.onlineculture.co.uk/ttp/?id=b2f80d6f-2e46-4cd5-9e8f-ac7a00ef4390&type=book).
 Geisjeeck has a good english translation of Pacioli's book which i available at the Internet Archive.

-There is a lot in this short book which is a handbook for Renaissance traders and the foundation of curret accounting practice but I want to focus on two areas:
+There is a lot in this short book which is a handbook for Renaissance traders and the foundation of current accounting practice but I want to focus on two areas:

 - the 4 books of record
 - recording of journal entries